hamzaashfaque/mylogs-reactapp/README.md

 # mylogs-reactapp
 I was trying to write a front end for blog site app using react.
+This was more of a personal hobby.

 The app needs to install packages first.
 Go to `...\blogsite-progect` directory using terminal and then install packages using
 `> npm install`